reinimax/image-toolkit/README.md

 ### Run the service locally

 Activate the virtual environment and type `flask run`.
+If you want to use the frontend locally, you need to set up an additional local server
+(for development, I used the excellent [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension) and change the
+`BASE_URL`constant in `frontend/script.js` to point to Flasks local server.

 ### (Self-) Host the service